KingJayan/dev-portfolio/replit.md

 ## Overview

-This is a modern full-stack portfolio website built for Alex Morgan, a Full Stack Developer.
+This is a modern full-stack portfolio website built for Jayan Patel, a Full Stack Developer.
 The application features a React frontend with TypeScript, an Express.js backend, and PostgreSQL database integration.
 It showcases a professional portfolio with sections for about, projects, and contact functionality.

 ## User Preferences